 7. Tell me about a difficult work situation and how you overcame it.

 Everyone has experienced challenging circumstances at work, and often it’s in these moments that professionals grow the most.
 This is one of the best interview questions to ask because it allows the candidate to tell you about how they perform under pressure and also discuss their problem-solving skills and ability to manage stress.

 8. Why are you leaving your current employer?

 When you ask this question, pay close attention to how the candidate talks about their former job.
 Are they focusing on the negative aspects, or do they err more on the positive side by addressing their hopes for the future?
 The interviewee’s ability to show respect for their previous employer and workplace demonstrates their civility and professionalism, which are two essential attributes in any role.

-A job interview is your opportunity to get a feel for whether or not a candidate is qualified, but also if they’re someone with whom other employees would enjoy working.
-By asking these questions, you can better assess both skill level and personality traits, which are two of the most important factors to consider when choosing a new hire.
+A job interview is your opportunity to get a feel for whether or not a candidate is qualified, but also if they’re someone with whom other employees would enjoy working and if they could contribute positively to your culture.
+By asking these questions, you can better assess both skill level and cultural add, which are two of the most important factors to consider when choosing a new hire.